Smartproxy/Smartproxy/code-examples/scrapy/README.md

 ### Disclaimer

-The following example is a simple script showing how to utilize SmartProxy with Scrapy.
+The following example is a simple script showing how to utilize Smartproxy with Scrapy.
 We suggest to reseach [Scrapy](https://docs.scrapy.org/en/latest/) documentation in order to continue development with this tool.

 ### Prerequisites